insightindustry/backoff-utils/docs/getting_started.rst

       # your code goes here
       pass

   result = some_decorated_function('value1', 'value2', kwarg1 = 'value3')

-  # Using a Context Manager
-  from backoff_utils import BackoffStrategy

-  with BackoffStrategy(strategies.exponential, max_tries = 3):
-      result = some_function('value1', 'value2', kwarg1 = 'value3')

 Capabilities of the Backoff-Utils
 =========================================

-There are three different ways in which you can apply a backoff/retry strategy using the **Backoff-Utils**.
+There are two ways in which you can apply a backoff/retry strategy using the **Backoff-Utils**.
 Which approach you want to use will probably depend on your code and your code conventions:

   * :ref:`using a function call <function-approach>`
   * :ref:`using a decorator <decorator-approach>`
-  * :ref:`using a context manager <context-manager-approach>`

-Each of these three approaches supports the following backoff strategies:
+Both of these approaches support the following backoff strategies:

   * :ref:`Exponential <exponential-backoff>`
   * :ref:`Fibonaccial <fibonaccial-backoff>`